-- 1. Each student is to self-schedule in D2L using the group function. - 2.
-Students are to wear the approved dress code attire and bring a pen, paper, watch with second hand, blood pressure cuff, stethoscope, exam gloves, lab pack supplies, penlight and tape measure. - 3.
-The student is to notify the Simulation Center prior to the experience if the student needs to cancel an appointment or reschedule the experience. - 4.
+- 1. Students are to complete the pre-lab experience prior to the scheduled lab experience. - 2.
+Students are to wear the approved dress code attire and bring the clinical notebook, competency transcript, a pen, paper, watch with second hand, blood pressure cuff, stethoscope, exam gloves, penlight and tape measure. - 3.
+Students are to purchase a skills lab pack from the bookstore. - 4.
+Students are to bring one box of nitrile gloves that fit their hands to the first skills lab experience. - 5.
+The student is to notify the Simulation Center prior to the experience if the student needs to cancel an appointment or reschedule the experience. - 6.
 Rescheduling of simulation experiences is on an available basis.
-Should there be no option for the student to complete the experience, then the student will need to seek the assistance of the clinical instructor to make-up the clinical hours. - 5.
+Should there be no option for the student to complete the experience, then the student will need to seek the assistance of the clinical instructor to make-up the clinical hours. - 7.
 Reasons for non-approval of a simulation absence are: - a.
 Failure to notify the simulation lab prior to being absent. - b.
-Being absent for a reason other than personal illness or family or personal emergency situation. - c.
-Failure to show documentation of personal illness or family or personal emergency situation.
+Being absent for a reason other than personal illness or family or personal emergency situation. - Failure to show documentation of personal illness or family or personal emergency situation.